ericwbailey/ericwbailey.website/source/published/i-love-my-slightly-smart-tiny-tv.md

     Whatchamacallit commercial video description
   </summary>
   <p>A small, retro-style TV placed on a wooden dining room table, with a soft-focus bookshelf behind it.</p>
-  <p>The TV turns on to show a commercial that opens with a photocopy collage animation of an Steampunk airship driven by a man in a old-fashioned suit and hat.
+  <p>The TV turns on to show a commercial that opens with a photocopy collage animation of a Steampunk airship driven by a man in a old-fashioned suit and hat.
 It then transitions to a smiley face pin, followed by a young black and white cartoon woman holding a candy bar called Whatchamacallit.
 The candy bar is colored, to better emphasize it.
 The cartoon's illustration style is minimal like a linocut illustration, and reminiscent of a Charles Burns comic.</p>
   <p>This is followed by a UFO getting struck by a laser beam and exploding, which morphs to video footage of a large stream of melted chocolate being poured into a swirling vat.
 Another black and white cartoon scene is then shown, this time of a man eating a color chocolate bar.
 This scene then has numbered shoe-prints overlaid over it to show dance steps.</p>
   <p>Following that is a Monty Python-style collage animation of some sort of surreal organ on wheels, which wipes to show a human finger drawing a taut, sticky material upwards from the pool it is resting in.
 After that is another black and white cartoon woman who gently bites the tip of her finger almost seductively.</p>
   <p>A three by three grid of esoteric objects rotate through quick enough that they cannot be identified.
 This then transitions to a question mark overlay, which, in turn, transitions to an umbrella blocking a rain of peanuts.
 The rain scene then fades for another black and white cartoon woman.
 She is holding a color candy bar in one hand and outstretches the other to feel the peanut rain, which continues to fall in the background.</p>